amin-jalilzadeh-tu/todolist/README.md

 ## Features

-- Add tasks with optional due dates
+- Add tasks with optional due dates and priority levels
 - Edit, complete or delete tasks
 - Filter tasks by **All**, **Active** or **Completed**
 - Clear all completed tasks
 - Persistent storage in the browser using `localStorage`
 - Displays the number of active tasks remaining
+- Search tasks by text
+- Tasks are automatically sorted by priority and due date

 ## Running